Gr0bs/Gr0bs/README.md

 ## My name is **Robin**, I'm a **junior Web Developer**  :godmode:

-Actually, I'm a *Junior Web Developer* for [BeCode](www.becode.org) in formation ! :computer:
-You will find some Website projects I created during this formation and somes I develop myself.

-I'm speacialize in Web Development, but I also like to code in *python* to create automation task and interesting in security and Mobile development too. :heavy_check_mark:
+I did a formation in [BeCode](https://becode.org/) during 7 months with a internship after that.
+Attracted by funny stuff, I like to create some project in Javascript, because "In Javascript I trust".
+Creating Bot for Discord, application in react, ..

 -----